Visit Haute-Savoie in 7 days

 • Pause facing the illuminated Palais de l’Île

-For your last day in Haute-Savoie, treat yourself to a moment of calm, beauty, and wandering.
+For your last day in Haute-Savoie, treat yourself to a moment of calm, beauty, and strolling.
 Between pastel alleys, turquoise water, and mountains in the background, Annecy is the ideal place to finish your stay beautifully.

 Discovering old Annecy